 Will you accept food or goods donations?

-We cannot accept many food donations due to the guidelines we follow for senior prepared meals.
-Please contact firstname.lastname@example.org if you have more specific questions around donations.
+We cannot accept many types food donations due to the guidelines we follow for senior prepared meals.
+Please contact firstname.lastname@example.org if you have more specific questions about donations.